material-components/material-components-ios/components/Buttons/README.md

 MDCButton *button = [[MDCButton alloc] init];

 // Themed as a text button:
-[button applyTextThemeWithScheme:containerScheme];
+[MDCTextButtonThemer applyScheme:buttonScheme toButton:button];
 ```
 <!--</div>-->

-See the [button theming documentation](docs/theming.md) for a full list of supported Material Design
+See the [ButtonThemer documentation](docs/theming.md) for a full list of supported Material Design
 button styles.

 <!-- Extracted from docs/typical-use-floating-action-buttons.md -->